afombravo/2FAST2Q/README.md

 To run the program, three input paths are required:

-# 1 directory containing the sequencing files
+# 1  Directory containing the sequencing files

 A path to the folder with either: